UCSB-VRL/NPH_Prediction/README.md

-## White Matter, Ventricle and Subarachnoid Space Segmentation of CT scans, with Normal Pressure Hydrocephalus Predicton
+## White Matter, Ventricle and Subarachnoid Space Segmentation of CT scans, with Normal Pressure Hydrocephalus Prediction

 Code implementing the algorithm described in the paper